-Recreational activities not only provide a distraction during treatment, it also relaxes the mind, becomes an outlet for expression, and even helps some people make friends.
+Recreational activities not only provide a distraction during treatment, but it also relaxes the mind, become an outlet for expression, and even help some people make friends.

 For those who want tailor-made care and recreation during treatment, a drug rehab center may just be what one needs.

-These types of facilities are often very accommodating, private, and have an incredibly dedicated staff to ensure patients can completely focus on getting better.
+These facilities are often very accommodating and private and have an incredibly dedicated staff to ensure patients can completely focus on improving.

 2. Behavioral Therapy